james-plw/james-plw/README.md

 ## Hi 👋 My name is James Wright
 =============================

-Physics Graduate looking to start a career in data!
+Trained Data Profesional looking to start a career in data!
 ------------------------------------------------------------

 I graduated from the University of Bath with a 2:1 in MPhys Physics with Astrophysics.
-This is where I became very accomplished at programming in both Python and C. Since graduating, I have completed online courses to further improve my Python skills, and to learn SQL, to achieve my career goals of working in data.
+This is where I became very accomplished at programming in both Python and C. Since graduating, I completed a training programme at Sigma Labs where I learnt software fundamentals, networking, backend, cloud, data fundamentals followed by completing multiple advanced data projects - including building live data pipelines, migrating data and deploying dashboards.
+Some of my projects I have completed are linked below! to achieve my career goals of working in data.

 * 🌍  I'm based near London, UK
 * ✉️  You can contact me at [james.wright2@bath.edu](mailto:james.wright2@bath.edu)
-* 🧠  I've recently learnt and practiced using SQL and Tableau
+* 🧠  I've been trained on using AWS, Terraform, Docker, Python & SQL

 ### Projects